aws-samples/shopfloor-connectivity/docs/targets/aws-kinesis-firehose.md

 ---
 ### BatchSize
-Number of output messages to combine in a single putRecordBatch API call.
-The target will send buffered data before the batch size is reached if the entire size of the message will exceed the maximum size for a single request.
+The BatchSize property specifies the maximum number of messages to accumulate before sending them in a single putRecordBatch API call to Kinesis Firehose.
+The default value is 10 messages per batch.
+If adding another message would cause the batch to exceed Firehose's maximum request size limit, the adapter will automatically send the current batch before the BatchSize limit is reached.
+This batching mechanism helps optimize network usage and reduce API calls while ensuring compliance with Firehose's size constraints

 **Type**: Integer